Grave2363/Interactive_Story/README.md

 A personal side project
-This is a 'short' story where the player makes choices and those affect the story
+I will be writing shoet stories where the player makes choices and those affect the story in some way.
+I will be adding at least 1 story right now and might add more later.